vipulnaik/working-drafts/eaf/in-favor-of-wealth-based-rather-than-income-based-donations-goals.md

 orthogonal to the "how much" versus "where" distinction that was the focus of the previous post.

+Scope: While this post should be of interest to people of all stripes with some philanthropic interests, a lot of the community dynamics discussions are specific to the effective altruist (EA) community and causes that enjoy support within the community.
+Readers who don't align with the EA community may choose to ignore those parts.

 ## The prevailing income-based donation approach

 ### Key characteristics